Understanding Expressivity of GNN in Rule Learning: Introduction

+\begin{itemize}[leftmargin=*] \item Our work unifies state-of-the-art GNNs for KG reasoning into a common framework named QL-GNN, and analyzes their logical expressivity to study their ability of learning rule structures, explaining their superior performance over classical methods.

+\item The logical expressivity of QL-GNN demonstrates its capability in learning a particular class of rule structures.
+Consequently, based on further theoretical analysis, we introduce EL-GNN, a novel GNN designed to learn rule structures that are beyond the learning capacity of QL-GNN.

-\item Our theory provides a way for transforming difficult logical rules to be capturable.
-Based on our theory, we propose an entity labeling method to improve the performance of learning difficult logical rules. \item Synthetic datasets are generated to evaluate various GNNs, whose experimental results are consistent with our theory.
-Also, results of the proposed labeling method show improved performance on both synthetic and real datasets.
+\item Synthetic datasets are generated to evaluate the expressivity of various GNNs, whose experimental results are consistent with our theory.
+Also, results of the proposed labeling method show improved performance on real datasets.

 \end{itemize}